JULU909/Machine-learning-projects/README.md

             - Used Seaborn and Matplotlib from visualisation of data and analysis
             - Conducted feature engineering such as cyclical feature encoding , one hot encoding & creating features from old ones
-            - Simplified Evaluation Function as the heuristic
+            - Built a simple XGBoost model and conducted hyperperameter tunning.
-            - Pygame module for the environment and UI
+            -